 On the surface, the authentication flow on Stacks is similar to the typical client-server flow used by centralized sign-in services.
 The key difference is that authentication occurs entirely client-side; no user information needs to be passed to a server.

-In this authentication flow, you have two parties: an app and an authenticator (aka wallet or agent of the user, like the Hiro Wallet).
+In this authentication flow, you have two parties: an app and an authenticator (aka wallet or agent of the user, like Leather).
 In order to verify the user’s identity, these two parties pass two tokens back and forth to authenticate the user.

 Those tokens are passed back and forth via a URL query string.

 First, an app creates an ephemeral transit key, for the sole purpose of the authentication.
 The public part of this ephemeral transit key is passed to the authenticator within the authRequest token.

 The authenticator then uses the received public key (of the ephemeral transit key) to encrypt an app private key, which is returned in the authResponse token.
 The app private key is generated from the user’s private key and from the app’s domain.
 This key is deterministic, meaning the key will always be the same for a given Stacks address and app domain.

 Once the authResponse token is sent back, the app should have all necessary information to perform its services.
 This whole communication using tokens might sound complicated but is completely handled by the functions provided in the Stacks.js libraries.